cloudfoundry/loggregator-agent-release/README.md

 ### Syslog Agent
 An agent that forwards app logs to a syslog drain.
 Drains are registered by binding User Provided Services to apps.
-Any logs coming from a registered app are forwarded to the configured endpoint.
+Any logs coming from a registered app are forwarded to the configured endpoint. [docs][syslog-agent]

 #### Syslog Binding Cache
 Syslog Agents can overwhelm CAPI when querying for existing bindings.
 This component acts a a proxy for the CAPI Binding